Structure of a Journey

 Consider a use case wherein a company receives customer feedback through various channels like online forms, emails, or manual entries.
 To manage this feedback efficiently, they need a streamlined process that ensures all issues and comments are promptly addressed by the customer support team.

-This can be achieved by creating a journey where each customer feedback entry in a Google Sheets spreadsheet automatically generates a support ticket in Freshdesk.
+This can be achieved by creating a Journey where each customer feedback entry in a Google Sheets spreadsheet automatically generates a support ticket in Freshdesk.
 The automation ensures that no feedback is overlooked and all customer concerns are addressed on time.

 📚Additional resources

-Triggers to initiate journeys
+Triggers to initiate Journeys

 Configuring actions